PufferFinance/Puffer-Preconf/l2-contracts/script/README.md

 **Usage Notes:**
 - All commands except `help`, `build`, and `check-merkle-root-status` require `PRIVATE_KEY=0x123...`
 - Add `BROADCAST=true` to broadcast transactions to the network
+- Role granting and role labeling are separate functions for flexibility
 - You can override the distributor address with `DISTRIBUTOR=0x...`
 - You can override the access manager address with `ACCESS_MANAGER=0x...`